 Earlier this week, Jackmaster released a statement apologizing for drunken inappropriate behavior and damaging equipment at Bristol’s Love Saves The Day Festival.
 It was odd, but according to the staff member and everyone involved, the case was closed.
-Not so.
+Not so because new details have emerged of his inappropriate behavior.
 According to a new RA report, that behavior was sexual harassment and the fallout is just getting started.

 The staff member spoke to Resident Advisor, explaining that Jackmaster’s behavior “crossed the boundaries of acceptability, regardless of the fact he was clearly off his head” and nobody did anything despite there being so many witnesses.
-According to the staff member, Jackmaster did come into the meeting they had and offered to hand himself into the police, offer a public apology or whatever else it took.
+Afterwards the staff got together to discuss what happened and invited Jackmaster to come.
+According to the staff member, Jackmaster did come into the meeting they had and offered to hand himself into the police, release a public apology or whatever else it took.
 She felt sick that the apology was “hijacked by untruths and lad humor.”

 Jackmaster offered his own statement, admitting to the harassment and abuse, saying “my actions involved attempting to kiss and grab people against their will.
 I am truly disgusted and ashamed of myself, and I do not wish to use my substance abuse as an excuse for my actions.”

 He said he abused GHB after his performance and put himself into a blackout.
 “I was abusive and acted lewdly and inappropriately towards numerous members of staff at the festival—both female and male—during a drug-induced blackout, which I had put myself into after my performance by drinking a substance called GHB.”

 He admits the initial statement was too ambiguous and he won’t be returning to Bristol for the remainder of the year.